bounded-labs/prfaq/collection/AcmeReleasesSmartEmailtoitscustomers.md

 ## Acme's smart email tool uses predictive text to make writing emails 10 times faster

 Acme is excited to announce the addition of smart predictive text to our email products.
-The new capability, \'93Smart Email\'94, suggests the next few words in a sentence while a customer is typing that email.
+The new capability, Smart Email, suggests the next few words in a sentence while a customer is typing that email.
 The customer can hit Enter or Tab to accept those words, rather than manually typing each one.
 Because many of the emails that we write tend have a lot of repeated text, this can make composing emails up to 10 times faster.
 With Acme Smart Email, you can focus on what is unique and important in your email, leaving the rote parts to the smart suggestions.

 Writing emails is a repetitive task and throughout the day, many people type some phrases over and over again.
 Existing solutions with acronyms and templates have severe shortcomings.
 Acronyms can create confusion or make an email appear rushed and impolite.
 Many people use templates for emails, but templates can be inefficient to edit: by the time someone has clicked on the template in a few different places to change the text, it might have been quicker and easier to manually type the entire email from scratch.